havenms/konstruct/EMAIL_NOTIFICATIONS.md

 # Email Notifications Feature

-This document describes the new email notification functionality added to the Form Builder plugin.
+This document describes the new email notification functionality added to the Konstruct Form Builder plugin.

 ## Features

-The Form Builder now supports automatic email notifications for:
+The Konstruct Form Builder now supports automatic email notifications for:

 1. **Step Completion Notifications** - Sent when a user completes any step/page of a form
 2. **Final Submission Notifications** - Sent when a user completes the entire form

 ## Configuration

-Email notifications are configured in the Form Builder admin interface:
+Email notifications are configured in the Konstruct Form Builder admin interface:

 ### Accessing Email Settings

-1. Go to **Form Builder** > **Add New** or edit an existing form
+1. Go to **Konstruct Form Builder** > **Add New** or edit an existing form
 2. In the page settings panel on the right, click the **Email Notifications** tab
 3. Configure your notification settings